flectra-hq/flectra/doc/howtos/website.rst

 Discussions and notifications
 -----------------------------

-Flectra provides technical models, which don't directly fulfill business needs but which add capabilities to business objects without having to build them by hand.
+Odoo provides technical models, which don't directly fulfill business needs but which add capabilities to business objects without having to build them by hand.

-One of these is the *Chatter* system, part of Flectra's email and messaging system, which can add notifications and discussion threads to any model.
+One of these is the *Chatter* system, part of Odoo's email and messaging system, which can add notifications and discussion threads to any model.
-The model simply has to :attr:`~flectra.models.Model._inherit` ``mail.thread``, and add the ``message_ids`` field to its form view to display the discussion thread.
+The model simply has to :attr:`~odoo.models.Model._inherit` ``mail.thread``, and add the ``message_ids`` field to its form view to display the discussion thread.
 Discussion threads are per-record.